 Nathan Quarless is a Liverpool based professional boxer and has been involved with BCT for several years.
 The team at BCT helped support Nathan overcome his own personal issues as a compulsive gambler, which lead to the development of joined up projects such as ‘Nathan Quarless knocking out the harm in harmful gambling’.
-Nathan has been instrumental in ensuring that the lived experiences of service users are an inclusive reflection of the BCT ethos in supporting problematic gamblers.
+Nathan has been instrumental in ensuring that the lived experiences of service users are an inclusive reflection of the BCT ethos in supporting those experiencing gambling-related harms.
 Nathan was a keynote speaker concerning the issues of those with lived experiences during the launch of the North West Gambling Harms Alliance due to his involvement in shaping its creation in 2019.

 Suhayl Patel is an Ethnic Minorities ‘Community Connector’ at Beacon Counselling Trust.
 He is primarily responsible for the development of culturally appropriate support and resources at BCT.
 This has been fundamental in helping to reduce the stigma around gambling related harm and facilitate treatment referrals from culturally and linguistically diverse (CALD) communities.
 Through his energetic stewardship BCT has consistently continued to grow its CALD focused interventions year on year.